 She also understands there is no ‘one size fits all’ approach when it comes diet and will work with you to develop a plan tailored to meet your needs and preferences.
 Whether you require support to manage a specific condition such as diabetes, cardiovascular disease, cancer, liver disease, gastrointestinal disorders, renal disease or are looking for generally healthy eating advice and meal ideas Allison is able to help.

-We are a privately billing practice and offer reduced rates for pensioners and health care card holders.
+We are a privately billing practice and charge a fee for the services we provide.

 If you have a couple of issues to discuss with your doctor, or the consultation involves a minor operation, cervical screening test, travel consultation or medical paperwork please notify the receptionist so a longer appointment can be made.
 Although a longer consultation will cost a little more at the time of payment, you will also receive a higher rebate from Medicare making it only a slightly higher out-of-pocket expense as a normal consultation.